department-of-veterans-affairs/vets-website/va-gov/pages/health-care/get-medical-records.md

 **This can help to:**
 - Keep your personal health information more secure
 - Improve your care by helping your providers make more informed decisions
-- Increase your safety by providing your providers with up-to-date information like your current medications and allergies
+- Keep you safe by making sure your providers have up-to-date information, like your current medications and allergies
 - Save you time and money
 - Improve how your VA and non-VA providers coordinate your care